Home › Guides › Masters 2026 Predictions

 PredScope Signal: Masters 2026

 Key Storyline: Rory McIlroy defends his title after completing the career Grand Slam in 2025.
 Three players (Schauffele, Morikawa, Koepka) could complete their own Grand Slams here.
-The market has priced this storyline heavily — Schauffele's $8.4M in volume is the most-traded individual market despite being only 4.6% to win.
+Ludvig Åberg (+1650) is the rising contender to watch — the 25-year-old has looked sharp this season.

 Key Dates